sherburj/30-seconds-of-cpp/vector/insert.md

 # insert

+**Difficulty** : Beginner

+**Time Considerations** : 15 minutes

-**Description** : insert() is a function in C++ STL which inserts new elements before the element at the specified position, effectively increasing the container size by the number of elements inserted.
+**Description** : Inserts new elements before the element at the specified position, effectively increasing the container size by the number of elements inserted.

 **Example**:
 ```cpp